 - Direct septic system waste, milkhouse waste, barnyard and manure storage runoff, or other pollutants directly into municipal drains.
 All municipal drains eventually connect with the many beautiful lakes, rivers and streams located in Ontario.

-To request maintenance on a Municipal Drain, please complete and submit a Municipal Drain Maintenance Request Form to the Municipal Office.
+To request maintenance on a Municipal Drain, please submit a service request or contact us at email@example.com or 705-753-2250.